golanlevin/DrawingWithMachines/lectures/2025/0825_hello/README.md

 *In this course, we will use our brains to control machines to do new things with art supplies.*

+* This course is a partial antidote to virtuality in media arts.
-There are no "plotter artist" positions being advertised at Google or Facebook; there is no "plotter-art industry" that this course gives us the qualifications to join.
-I know for a fact that no other school in the world is offering a class like this right now.
-We're here because we want to be.
+* This course is practical training for an imaginary field.
+There are no "plotter artist" positions being advertised at Google or Facebook; there is no "plotter-art industry" that this course will qualify you to join.
+To the best of my knowledge, no other school in the world is offering a class like this right now.
+We're here because we want to be *here* — together, in dialogue with each other, with these arcane tools and ideas.

 ---